zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

       $ cd zephyr-project

 #.
-Source the project environment file to set the project environtment
+Source the project environment file to set the project environment
    variables:

    .. code-block:: console